drone/drone-plugin-index/content/drone-plugins/drone-github-release/index.md

 prerelease
 : set the release as prerelease if set to true

+note:
+: file or string with notes for the release

+title
+: file or string for the title shown in the gitea release

 base_url
 : GitHub base URL, only required for GHE